j842-deprecated/old-install2/README.md

-# dr
-Docker Runner
+# Docker Runner

-Docker Runner is a script and a set of conventions to make it easy to install, configure and use Docker containers.
+Docker Runner (dr) is a script and a set of conventions to make it easy to install, configure and use Docker containers.

 With Docker Runner each docker image has the ability to configure the host appropriately, meaning that you can use simple commands (no manual needed) to use any compatible service.

+This eliminates the need to store and manage scripts to use the Docker container, or deal with long docker run commands.

+Docker Runner tries to be Ansible friendly for automation.

 # Basic Use